-The practice of yoga allows not only allows ourselves, but our students to take time out from their busy chaotic lifestyles to recover and revitalize both body and mind.
-Not only does the practice engage the body by challenging muscles and flexibility; asana and pranayama increase one’s blood flow and oxygen intake.
+How long do the the effects of yoga for revitalization last?
+The practice of yoga allows us, as teachers and students, to take time out from our busy lifestyles to recover and revitalize both body and mind.
+Yoga practice engages the body by challenging muscles and flexibility.
+Yoga poses and pranayama increase one’s blood flow and oxygen intake.
 This activity also challenges the mind by focusing and increasing awareness of one’s self.
-Hatha yoga is a unique form of holistic exercise in that its revitalizing benefits to both body and mind can immediately be gained by anyone regardless of physical ability or level of experience.
+Hatha yoga is a unique form of holistic exercise.
+Be that as it may, Hatha yoga has revitalizing benefits for both body and mind.
+The benefits can immediately be gained by anyone regardless of physical ability or level of experience.

 Built in Challenges

-Moreover, the revitalizing effects do not necessarily end when the class instruction concludes.
+Moreover, the effects of yoga for revitalization do not necessarily end when the class instruction concludes.
 Asanas and pranayama can be adapted or modified to provide a moment of calm and relaxation during a busy period at the office, or the need to unwind at home.
 Unlike other activities, which require a large room, gym facility or equipment to participate, yoga practice, and its benefits of revitalizing energy can be obtained with minimal space and equipment.

 © Copyright – Aura Wellness Center – Publications Division

-See our selection of inexpensive yoga teacher training programs.
+See what our graduates have to say about our selection of inexpensive yoga teacher training programs.